networkx/nx-guides/content/generators/sudoku.md

   version: 3.9.4
 ---

-# Sudoku and Graph coloring
+# Sudoku and Graph Coloring

 In this tutorial, we will apply graph theory to the problem of solving a Sudoku with NetworkX.